Dana C'Julio

 The destruction of a blender in a three-dimensional Henon-like family as parameters change.
 Plotted are the one-dimensional manifolds of two different fixed points and their 2^11 intersection points with a plane.

-Supervisors: Hinke M. Osinga and Bernd Krauskopf
+Joint work with: Hinke M. Osinga and Bernd Krauskopf

 Publications and Preprints